svirant/DonutDongle/README.md

                       //     - SVS   1 -  99 for 1st Extron or TESmart
                       //     - SVS 101 - 199 for 2nd Extron or TESmart
                       //

+bool const S0 = false;  // (Profile 0) default is false
                          //
+                         //  ** Recommended to remove any /profile/SVS/S0_<user defined>.rt4 profiles and leave this option set false if using in tandem with the Scalable Video Switch. **
+                         //  ** Does not work with TESmart HDMI switches **
                          //

-bool const S0  = false;        // (Profile 0)
-                         //
-                         //  ** Recommended to remove any /profile/SVS/S0_<user defined>.rt4 profiles and leave this option "false" if using in tandem with the Scalable Video Switch. **
-                         //
-                         // set "true" to load "Remote Profile 12" instead of "S0_<user definted>.rt4" (if SVS=0) when all ports are in-active on 1st Extron switch (and 2nd if connected).
+                         // For SVS=0; set true to load "Remote Profile 12" when all ports are in-active on SW1 (and SW2 if connected).
                          // You can assign it to a generic HDMI profile for example.
                          // If your device has a 12th input, SVS will be used instead.
 "If" you also have an active 2nd Extron Switch, Remote Profile 12
                          // will only load if "BOTH" switches have all in-active ports.
                          //
+                         // For SVS=1, /profile/SVS/ "S0_<user defined>.rt4" will load instead of Remote Profile 12
                          //
-                         // If SVS=1, /profile/SVS/ "S0_<user defined>.rt4" will be used instead of Remote Profile 12
+                         // For SVS=2, Remote Profile 12 will be used instead of "S0_<user defined>.rt4"
                          //
-                         // If SVS=2, Remote Profile 12 will be used instead of "S0_<user defined>.rt4"
-                         //
-                         //
-                         // default is false // also recommended to set false to filter out unstable Extron inputs that can result in spamming the RT4K with profile changes

 //////////////////////////